leonardo-jesus/go-library-crud/README.md

 ## 💻 Project
 The ***Go Library*** is an application that uses **Go**, ***with the purpose to achieve my goal which is to work at Dialog***💚.
 The API saves *6.8M authors* in *Postgres DB*, and makes available a *Books' CRUD*.
 Made with **Go**, **Postgres**, **Fiber**, **Docker** and **pgx**.

+## 🔧 Requirements
+To run this Go application, you will need to have only ***Docker** and **Docker Compose** on your computer.

+[🐳 **Docker**](https://www.docker.com/get-started) allows you to create and manage containers that encapsulate your application and its dependencies.

+[**Docker Compose**](https://docs.docker.com/compose/install/) is a tool that allows you to define and manage multi-container Docker applications.
+Docker Compose usually comes bundled with Docker, so if you have installed Docker using the official installer, Docker Compose should be included.
+You can verify its installation by running the command `docker compose version` or `docker-compose --version` in your terminal.

 ## 🏃 How to Run

 1. Make a clone;
 2. Open the project on your terminal;
 3. Run `cd ./go-rest-api`